 Can I import icons using Photos instead?

-Alas, we don’t recommend it.
 Apple’s Photos app transforms PNG files into JPEGs, removing their transparency.
 For this reason, we recommend using the Files app to install icons with a transparent background.

 Can I show you what my Home screen looks like with MacStories Shortcuts Icons?

 Yes, please!
 I’d love to see what you’ve created using our MacStories Shortcuts Icons.
 Feel free to send me a tweet with a screenshot.